-ART 3100 - Printmaking II b
+ART 3100 - Printmaking 3, Advanced Printmaking

 Continued investigation of print media.
 Students are expected to initiate individual direction for their work with particular emphasis on serially developing their ideas.
 Students are encouraged to utilize mixed print media as well as other media - experimentation is stressed.
 Studio, hands-on course.
 Prerequisite: ART 3090 Studio, Hands-On Courses(3)